RCM

 How Can Physical Therapy Practices Prevent Insurance Claim Denials?

-Real-time Verification: Verify eligibility within 24 hours of every appointment, not just at intake.
+Real-time verification.
+Verify eligibility within 24 hours of every appointment, not just at intake.
 Insurance status can change monthly due to employment changes, policy cancellations, or benefit modifications.
+By the time the patient sits down on the table, the coverage you verified three weeks ago may no longer be accurate.

 • Active coverage dates and policy status